dheche/hhvm/README.md

 * Copy all spec files to rpmbuild/SPECS
 * Copy remaining files to rpmbuild/SOURCES
 * Download original source (tarball) for each package to rpmbuild/SOURCES (take alook at spec file, where you can find it)
-* Build all package, rpmbuild -ba SPECS/<package.spec>
+* Build all package, rpmbuild -ba SPECS/*package_name.spec*

 ### Build Using Source RPM
-* URL Repository: TBD
+* yum install yum-utils
 * yumdownloader --source hhvm
-* rpmbuild --rebuild package.src.rpm
+* rpmbuild --rebuild hhvm-2.3.0-0.2.el6.src.rpm

 ## How to Create Local Repository
 * yum install createrepo